capt-green/ab-testing-service/README.md

 - `GET /api/proxies/:id/stats` - Get proxy statistics
 - `PUT /api/proxies/:id/targets` - Update proxy targets

+## Frontend

+Frontend devserver starts from the `web` directory.
+Install dependencies using `npm install` and Run `npm run dev` to start the devserver.

 ## Configuration

 The service can be configured using the `config/config.yaml` file.
 Key configuration options include: